pranavi-c1/pranavi-c1/README.md

 ## Hi there 👋

+Hello!
+I'm Pranavi Yalala.
+I'm a Computer Science Engineering (AI & ML) student.
+I have a lot of interest in AI Engineering and related fields of study.
+Currently starting with Data Structures, C++ and Java programming.

+**Skills**: C | Generative AI | Prompt Engineering

+- 🔭 I’m currently working as a student
+- 🌱 I’m currently learning Data Structures and Algorithms
+- 📫 How to reach me: pranaviyalala (LinkedIn)
+- 😄 Pronouns: she/ her

 <!--
 **pranavi-c1/pranavi-c1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.